-A detailed competitor briefing will be held to provide further explanation for race day, exlain any changes and answer any questions.
+A detailed competitor briefing for the Eagle Bay Epic adventure race will be held to provide further explanation for race day, explain any changes and answer any questions.
 We also recommend you read the event program prior to event weekend.

-Leeuwin Long Course (ONLY) – 5:30pm Saturday 7th November at Eagle Bay Brewery
+- Kids Adventure – 3:15pm Saturday 4th November at The Eagle Bay Brewery

 The trails were excellent!
 Awesome scenery, great vibe overall – brilliant weekend of adventure racing!Donna, 2020 race competitor